TommyeAsY/sa2-troll/README.md

 The goal of the mod is to overplay your assumptions and expectations while staying as enjoyable a process as possible — assuming you found your solution for the new problem.
 The mod experience is meant to be enjoyable, but only after becoming somewhat frustrating.

+Level designed is made primarily for New Game, so you don't need all of the upgrades unlocked, although having them early might decrease the difficulty of the mod.

 # 🔧 Installation
 To install the mod: